-Headteachers and authorised staff can also search for any item banned by the academy rules which has been identified in the rules as an item which may be searched for.
+Head of Schools and authorised staff can also search for any item banned by the academy rules which has been identified in the rules as an item which may be searched for.
+Any search by a member of staff for a prohibited item listed above and all searches conducted by police officers should be recorded in the school's safeguarding reporting system, including whether or not an item is found.